mhatzl/mantra/README.md

 *mantra* is a tool for easier tracing between requirements, implementation, and tests.

-Checkout the [requirements](https://github.com/mhatzl/mantra/wiki/5-Requirements) section in the [mantra's wiki](https://github.com/mhatzl/mantra/wiki) to see how requirements tracing with *mantra* looks.
+Checkout the [requirements](https://github.com/mhatzl/mantra/wiki/5-Requirements) section in [mantra's wiki](https://github.com/mhatzl/mantra/wiki) to see how requirements tracing with *mantra* looks.

 ## Core Concepts